alexaiung/alexaiung/README.md

 # Open Data Portfolio

+📋 [Data Analytics Job Tendencies](https://github.com/alexaiung/Health-Coverage-on-Brazil/): a thorough analysis of the main characteristics of job offers in Data Analytics area, using data scraping, clusterization, and LLMs for developing the conclusions;

 🦈 [Shark Attack Analysis](https://github.com/alexaiung/Shark-Attack-Analysis): analysis of the lethality and frequency of attack of sharks in the USA and in Australia, comparing the situation of both countries;

 📦 Late deliveries and their impact on reviews: seeing the amount of late deliveries, we analyse if they impact in the reviews of the clients;